snyk/parlay/README.md

 Note the Snyk commands require you to be a Snyk customer, and require passing a valid Snyk API token in the `SNYK_TOKEN` environment variable.

+## Supported package types

+The various services used to enrich the SBOM data have data for a subset of packages types: